SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/generating_shapes/Generating_shapes_representing_bookings.md

 - **ChildrenSource**: To add bookings from a specific time range, add a **ChildrenSource** shape data field to the shape group and set its value to that time range (e.g. “StartTime=\<dateTime>; EndTime=\<dateTime>”).

   > [!NOTE]
+  >
+  > - If no *ChildrenSource* shape data field is added, by default the start time is yesterday (now - 1 day) and the end time is tomorrow (now + 1 day).
-  > Using a *ChildrenSource* shape data field set to a specific time range will add the bookings in this time range to the ones that are already in the cache.
+  > - Prior to DataMiner 10.2.0 [CU10]/10.3.1, using a *ChildrenSource* shape data field set to a specific time range will add the bookings in this time range to the ones that are already in the cache.
 This means that if there were other bookings in the cache already, shapes will be generated for those as well.
 If you want to filter the bookings to only show shapes in a specific time range, use a *ChildrenFilter* shape data field instead.